WVSports - 2025 DB Gordon holds offer from West Virginia

 Still, the 2025 prospect has already visited Miami and Central Florida and is in contact with Pittsburgh and Western Michigan as well.

-Gordon admits that while it’s early he has been impressed with the coaches that have remained in contact with him throughout the process and have made him a prioirty.
+Gordon admits that while it’s early he has been impressed with the coaches that have remained in contact with him throughout the process and have made him a priority.

 “That’s what’s important to me,” he said.